mroth/sseserver/README.md

 package sseserver
 =================

-An encapsulated high-performance Server-Sent Events endpoint server for Go.
+An encapsulated high-performance Server-Sent Events endpoint server for Go with advanced namespacing support.

 Abstracts multiple namespaced HTTP endpoints so that clients can subscribe to messages on on a specific topic.
 Should be thread-safe, so you can run multiple